The Future of Mobility

 ● David Zipper, Visiting Fellow at the Harvard Kennedy School Taubman Center for State and Local Government

 ● Anna Zivarts, Director of the Disability Mobility Initiative Program, Disability Rights Washington

 ● Veronica O. Davis, PE, Director of Transportation & Drainage Operations, Houston, Texas

 A new discussion series, Countersteer, was launched in September 2022 to inform NSC and its network around the latest progressive thinking, research and work in traffic safety.
-This series will host leading experts and practitioners in one-on-one discussions, followed by the opportunity to ask questions and dive deeper into their work.
+The series hosts leading experts and practitioners in one-on-one discussions, followed by a Q&A and a deeper dive into their work.

-The first session of Countersteer was held Sept.
-13 and featured Jessie Singer, author of There Are No Accidents.
+● The first session of Countersteer Sept.
+13, 2022, featured Jessie Singer, author of There Are No Accidents.
 Watch the webinar.